Office of Communications and Marketing

 Daniels Social Media

 We’re ready to help with your social media needs, whatever they might be.
 Not only can you schedule a strategic consultation or training session at any time, you can also request that we help cover your event, spotlight one of your alumni, feature your faculty and student thought leadership, post your news and updates, and more.
-To request coverage in Daniels social media, please submit a project request form.
+To request coverage in Daniels social media, please submit a social media request form.

 Additionally, we have several quick and dirty social media tips to offer: